UMCUGenetics/vcf-explorer_old/doc/INSTALL.md

 ## Install without root access

-The quick and dirty way is the PRoot install with nixpkgs.
+The quick way without having root privileges is the PRoot install with nixpkgs.
 Install [Nix with Proot](https://nixos.org/wiki/How_to_install_nix_in_home_%28on_another_distribution%29) and